coleishh/portfolio/README.md

 ## Troubleshooting and Technical Resolution

+## Troubleshooting and Technical Resolution

 ### The Issue
-During peak usage times with multiple remote connections, users reported severe video buffering and lag.
-The server was slowing down significantly, causing high disk read/write queues and performance drops.
+Several remote users reported that specific high-definition files were failing to play entirely, throwing playback errors and crashing the media client stream.
+The server was failing to establish a stable connection for files containing complex multi-channel audio tracks (such as EAC3 and DTS).

 ### The Fix
 Using the CompTIA A+ troubleshooting methodology, I investigated the issue systematically:
-1. Ran the Linux `htop` command in the terminal to check resource utilization and identified a massive spike in CPU usage.
+1. Ran the Linux `htop` command to monitor system resources during a failed playback attempt and checked the server's application logs.
-2. Checked the application logs and discovered the server was trying to transcode complex audio formats (like multi-channel EAC3) on the fly because the remote users' web browsers did not support them natively.
-3. Identified the bottleneck as a client-side codec compatibility issue rather than a server hardware failure.
-4. Resolved the problem by having the remote users switch from standard web browsers to native, standalone desktop or mobile apps.
-This allowed their devices to decode the audio natively, changing the workload to a lightweight "Direct Stream" and immediately returning server CPU usage to normal baseline levels.
+2. Discovered that while the NVIDIA Quadro P1000 GPU was successfully handling the video encoding layer via hardware acceleration, the server's software transcoder (`ffmpeg`) was failing to properly process and downmix the complex multi-channel audio formats.
+3. Identified the root cause as a missing configuration policy in the server's transcoder arguments, which prevented the server's CPU from converting unsupported audio streams into a universal format (like AAC) that remote clients could decode.
+4. Resolved the problem by updating the Docker container environmental variables to correctly map and execute audio transcoding pipelines through the host's `ffmpeg` libraries.
+This allowed the server to automatically transcode incompatible audio tracks on the fly, eliminating the playback failures and restoring full compatibility for all remote users.